 Nasal decongestant sprays such as phenylephrine and oxymetazoline (Afrin) should be used cautiously.
 Although they may work well in the short term when used occasionally, if used regularly for more than a few days (approximately five days), you may find your nose more congested than usual.
 This is called rebound congestion or rhinitis medicamentosa.
 I usually recommend patients not use these products for more than three days.
 Using these sprays too often causes a biochemical change in certain receptors on your cells, resulting in a vicious cycle of dependence — the more you use it, the worse your symptoms, and the more you need to use it.
 If this happens, stop using the medication, and talk to your doctor about switching to another type of nasal spray (intranasal glucocorticoid spray) which has been shown to help with this condition.

-Oral decongestants such as pseudoephedrine or phenylephrine may help reduce symptoms as well.
-You should also use these medications cautiously.
-They mainly work by constricting blood vessels, and may cause side effects such as increased blood pressure, palpitations, headaches, nervousness, and irritability.
-These medications should not be used by patients with a history of uncontrolled high blood pressure, heart rhythm problems, strokes, glaucoma, or other conditions.
+The oral decongestant pseudoephedrine may help reduce symptoms as well.
+You should also use this medication cautiously.
+It mainly works by constricting blood vessels, and may cause side effects such as increased blood pressure, palpitations, headaches, nervousness, and irritability.
+Pseudoephedrine should not be used by patients with a history of uncontrolled high blood pressure, heart rhythm problems, strokes, glaucoma, or other conditions.

 Other therapies that have been shown to be beneficial include nasal saline irrigation.
 Irrigating the nasal passages with prepared solutions, such as with neti pots, has been shown to improve symptoms of runny nose, congestion, and itchy throat, and to improve quality of sleep in children with acute sinusitis and allergic rhinitis.
 When using these products, however, make sure you are using distilled, sterilized, purified, or previously boiled water, as there have been rare cases of fatal infections by amoeba when using tap water that was contaminated.
 Although the evidence for menthol rubs such as Vicks is limited, some patients find that rubbing a little menthol ointment under the nose can sometimes also offer congestion relief.